 Travelers on University business may rent a vehicle with prior approval to reach their destination when driving is more economical than air travel, or when driving is necessary to transport large or bulky material.
 Travelers will not be reimbursed for premium category rental cars.
 An exception can be made if traveling with three or more people who are on University business.

 Reimbursable costs include daily rental fees, fees charged for excess mileage, gasoline charges, and tolls.
 Non-reimbursable costs include, but are not limited to, vehicle repairs, parking tickets, fines and traffic violations.
+Please contact purchasing for preferred vendors.

 Travelers should decline any additional insurance coverage offered by rental companies; it duplicates insurance already provided by the University.
 If you choose to accept the daily additional insurance, these charges will not be reimbursed.